 Location and Hours

 Emergency Medical Services staff offices are located on the first floor of the Student Health Center at University Park.

 University Ambulance Service responds to calls 24 hours a day, 7 days a week with the exception of the annual December University closure.

 All ambulance, hospital, emergency room, and inpatient fees are the patient's responsibility.

-There is a charge for ambulance services.
+There is a charge for ambulance services; patients will be asked to sign an insurance authorization for billing at the time of assessment/treatment.
 The University Ambulance Service participates only with Medicare/Pennsylvania Medical Assistance (Medicaid) and TRICARE.
 The ambulance service is out of network for all commercial insurance plans; patients are responsible for the charges in full and your insurance company may reimburse some or all of the charges based on your plan’s benefits.

 Students who decline transport to the hospital will still be billed for their treatment and/or assessment.